AI Agent Index

 How does pricing compare between OpenHands vs Cosine?

-OpenHands uses a free model.
+OpenHands uses a free model with pricing on request.
 Cosine uses a subscription model, starting at $19 per month.

 View full OpenHands profile